neurobin/StackScripts/jlfun/README.md

 ## apache2_tune_with_defaults

-* Tune apache2 according to linode ram size
+* Tune apache2 according to linode RAM size
+* `$1` - the percent of system memory to allocate towards Apache (40)

+## mysql_get_package_names

+* Get the packages names that will install Apache2
+* Overridable by defining APACHE2_PACKS environment variable

 ## mysql_start